kevinolega/callcentertrainingtips/start.md

 ## Learning With Me Is Fun

-I hope you benefit and enjoy it as much as I enjoyed putting it together.
+I'm CONFIDENT you will benefit and enjoy the lessons as much as I enjoyed putting it together.

 I am sharing with you the top lessons that you should read if you want to get hired in a call center.